princepoirier/capstone-weather/module-e.md

       }
       ```

+**Step 49: Replicate previous two steps with celsius**<br />
-1. Finally, replicate the previous two steps within the function `displayImperialUnits`, creating a new function named `convertToC`, this time checking the exact same parameters, but converting the opposite direction (from fahrenheit, `toCelsius`)
+Finally, replicate the previous two steps within the function `displayImperialUnits`, creating a new function named `convertToC`, this time checking the exact same parameters, but converting the opposite direction (from fahrenheit, `toCelsius`)

    ```javascript
    let convertToC = (ele) => {